adjaba/icon-ui/README.md

 ## Development

+Master - React front-end and Flask back-end as two separate servers.
+Faster launching and instant refresh upon code changes - recommended for development purposes.

+Unified - React front-end and Flask back-end as one server.
+For deployment purposes.

 ### Installation - Master

 Install node.js (>= 10.x) and yarn.
 Then install the node modules / Python dependencies: